gariev/xref/README.md

 * <a name="XV03"> **Possible use of unknown variable as argument of unknown function** (severity: warning, code: XV03)

-    Similar to the above, caused by using a varibale as a parameter to function with unknown signature.
+    Similar to the above, caused by using a variable as a parameter to function with unknown signature.

 ```php
     // COUNTEREXAMPLE